eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

         }
     }

-There's also a special `if (!is ... )` construct which can be handy.
+There's also a special `if (!is ... )` construct which comes in handy from time to time.

 The `switch` statement can be used in a similar way: